chaiNNer-org/spandrel/CONTRIBUTING.md

 We use [ruff](https://docs.astral.sh/ruff/) for formatting and linting and [pyright](https://microsoft.github.io/pyright/#/type-concepts) for static type checking.
 If you are using VSCode with the recommended extensions, everything is already set up and configured for you.
 If you are using a different IDE, you will have to set up these tools yourself or use them through the command line:

-- Ruff linting + auto fix: `ruff check src tests --fix --unsafe-fixes`
+- Ruff linting + auto fix: `ruff check libs tests --fix --unsafe-fixes`
-- Ruff formatting: `ruff format src tests`
+- Ruff formatting: `ruff format libs tests`
-- PyRight: `pyright src tests`
+- PyRight: `pyright libs tests`

 #### `pre-commit`